BOC-3 filing inside the FMCSA 20-day filing window

 - BMC-91 / BMC-91X insurance filing - your truck-insurance carrier files this on your behalf once the policy is issued.
 Required by 49 CFR Part 387.

-- OP-1 application — accepted at submission; the 21-day clock runs from acceptance.
+- OP-1 application - accepted at submission; the 20-day filing clock runs from the application notice in the FMCSA Register.

-If any of the three is missing at day 21, your authority does not activate.
-The FMCSA does not auto-revoke — your application sits in PENDING and you have to clear the missing item before activation kicks in.
+If any of the three is missing at day 20, your authority does not activate.
+The FMCSA does not auto-revoke - your application sits in PENDING and you have to clear the missing item before activation kicks in.
 Most missed activations are BOC-3 (because new applicants forget about it) or insurance (because the policy did not issue in time).
+Not sure where yours stands?
+Run a free authority-status lookup by DOT or MC number - it shows whether FMCSA sees your application as pending, active, or missing filings.

 What’s included in our $75 BOC-3 service

-- FMCSA Form BOC-3 prepared and filed under our BOC-91 registration
+- FMCSA Form BOC-3 prepared and filed as an FMCSA-registered blanket process-agent provider under 49 CFR §366.4

 - Blanket process agent coverage in all 50 states + D.C.